cocos2d/cocos2d-x/cmake/README.md

 cmake --build . --config Release
 ```
 or open __Cocos2d-x.sln__ in Explorer to use the generated project.

+If can't found `MSVCR110.dll` issue occurs to you, please install this [Visual C++ Runtime Libraries](https://www.microsoft.com/en-us/download/details.aspx?id=30679), when runing the cpp-tests project

 ### Generate macOS Project